 Most of the time, the answer to our GPS question is what we need most right now.
-Certainly, if Emma was to do this exercise again in a few years her solution (or answer) will be different.
-But how she wants to feel at retirement, will remain the same.
+Certainly, if Emma were to do this exercise again in a few years, her solution (or answer) would be different.
+But how she wants to feel at retirement will remain the same.

 Start with a feeling and work your way down to the bare minimum of what you can do to feel that feeling.
 The beginning of setting a meaningful and sustainable goal starts with a feeling!

-Every day is going to provide you with a small, but significant opportunity to make a decision
+Every day will provide you with a small but significant opportunity to make a decision.

 The decision to move closer or further away from the life you are focused on living and creating for yourself.

-The simple truth is that big and life-altering decisions don't come around often,
+The simple truth is those big and life-altering decisions don't come around often,

 but the micro and daily decisions are abundant.